 The goal of this area is to match underrepresented faculty, staff, students, and residents with mentors with relevant knowledge and experience for promoting faculty and student retention and success.

-Diversity and Social Equity Recent Programs & Events
+Diversity and Social Equity Recent Programs and Events

 - February 2021: "Building Public Confidence: Debunking COVID-19 Vaccine Myths" Webinar (featuring Dr. Hooks-Anderson)